simondiep/quiplash-js/README.md

 - Testing faster - Automate creation of room and joining of a player
 - Polish to make it look better
   - Sound effects
-  - background music
+  - background music (only on host)
   - animations
 - host - progress bar for showing who's still submitting their answer
 - support pg13 / r-rated prompts
 - keep track of used prompts so they don't repeat
-- allow voting for creative answers
+- allow side-voting for creative answers
 - consider converting REST endpoint into websocket call
 - better instructions for those that haven't played before
+- On score screen, recap the most voted answer and prompt